The Apologetics Study Bible Tour to the Holy Land

 DAY 11 – Thursday, March 5, 2020: LACHISH / GEZER / VALLEY OF ELAH / PRAETORIUM (JERUSALEM) / CHURCH OF THE HOLY SPEULCHER / CHURCH OF THE APOSTLES

 (With Joel Kramer) We begin today’s journey by traveling to “Tel Lachish,” which is the site of an Old Testament city and is now an archaeological site as well as an Israeli national park.
 Next we go to Gezer, an ancient Canaanite city 20 miles west of Jerusalem.
 Because the Israelites never fully obeyed God’s commands to destroy the Canaanites, they eventually lost this city to the Philistines.
 We’ll hear about the child sacrifice that was practiced by the pagan nations, a good reason God why wanted these enemies of God eliminated.
 Next we go to Azekah and overlook the Valley of Elah, the place where David fought Goliath.
 From a certain location, you will be able to see exactly where the battle took place and even view the stream where David picked up his rocks.
-Next, we head to Jerusalem to the old city where Joel will take us to the place where the Praetorium was located, where Pilate judged Jesus.
-Then we will walk the less traditional (but more accurate) walk to the Church of the Holy Sepulcher—this is the authentic place where Jesus was crucified and buried.
-Although there is plenty of tradition here that goes beyond the biblical facts, Joel will help us cut through the incense so we can understand the historical significance of this site.
-Now we will head over to the Church of the Apostles, marking the place where Pentecost took place.
-We will end up at our hotel where tonight we can listen to Joel Kramer, the archaeologist who will guide us for the next three days.
+Next, we head to Jerusalem to the old city where Joel will take us to the place where Pilate judged Jesus.
+Then we will take the less traditional (but more accurate) walk to the Church of the Holy Sepulcher—this is the place where Jesus was crucified and buried.
+Although there is plenty of tradition that goes beyond the biblical facts, Joel will help us cut through the incense so we can understand the historical significance of this site.
+Our final stop today is at the Church of the Apostles, marking the place where Pentecost took place.

 HOTEL: Grand Court in Jerusalem